51Degrees/Device-Detection/nginx/README.md

 #### For an existing Nginx deployment
 ##### Dynamic Module
 51Degrees dynamic module can be used in Nginx version 1.9.11 or later.
+It is important to check you have '--with-compat' available within your configure arguments.
+You can check this by doing `nginx -V`.

 For versions 1.11.5 (R11), 1.11.10 (R12) and 1.13.4 (R13) there are pre-built modules in the `nginx/modules` directory.

 To build the module as ngx_http_51D_module.so for another version, define `VERSION` when calling make like: